wietsedejong/dotfiles/README.md

 Qtile X11 works fine in a KVM virtual machine.
 The Hyprland performance is low but it's enough for testing new features.

-In virt-manager please make sure that 3D acceleration is enabled in Video Virtio and the Listen type is set to None in Display Spice.
+Enabled in Video Virtio and the Listen type is set to None in Display Spice.

 To fix the mouse issue on Hyprland, open the Hyprland settings with <kbd>SUPER</kbd> + <kbd>CTRL</kbd> + <kbd>S</kbd> and select in Environments the variation kvm.conf